mesonbuild/meson/docs/markdown/Quick-guide.md

 This is very similar to other build systems.
-The only difference is that the `DESTDIR` variable is passed as an environment variable rather than as an argument to `ninja install`.
+The only difference is that the `DESTDIR` variable is passed as an environment variable rather than as an argument to `meson install`.

 As distro builds happen always from scratch, you might consider enabling [unity builds](Unity-builds.md) on your packages because they